-The agreement of network interconnection among the telecom operators shall be reached within three months or any involving party may request the NCC to arbitrate the disputes.
-With respect to network interconnection, tariff calculation, negotiation, mandatory terms within interconnection agreements, arbitration procedures, and matters requiring compliance between or among telecom operators, it is the NCC which enforces the Regulations Governing the Network Interconnection among Telecommunications Operators.
+The agreement of network interconnection among the telecom operators shall be reached within 3 months or any involving party may request the NCC to arbitrate the disputes.
+With respect to network interconnection, tariff calculation, negotiation, mandatory terms within interconnection agreements, arbitration procedures, and matters requiring compliance between or among telecom operators, the NCC has the authority to enforcement of the Regulations Governing the Network Interconnection among Telecommunications Operators.